 - Significant cardiovascular disease within 3 months prior to initiation of study treatment, unstable arrhythmia, or unstable angina

-- History of malignancy other than small cell lung cancer (SCLC) within 5 years prior to screening, with the exception of malignancies with a negligible risk of metastasis or death
+- History of malignancy other than small cell lung cancer (SCLC) within 5 years prior to initiation of study treatment, with the exception of the cancer under investigation in this study and malignancies with a negligible risk of metastasis or death

 For the latest version of this information please go to www.forpatients.roche.com